Glow-Lang/glow/INSTALL.md

     curl -L https://glow-lang.org/install/glow-install | sh

-This will make the command `glow` available to you, though you may have to restart your shell, or copy/paste a configuration command.
+This will make the command `glow` available to you, though you may have to restart your shell, or copy/paste a configuration command that will be suggested to you.

 ### Alternative one-liner, using Docker

-Alternatively, if you're rather use Docker than Nix, you can
+Alternatively, if you'd rather use Docker than Nix, you can

     docker pull mukn/glow:alpha

-The command `glow` is available in that image, but see below on how to invoke it.
+The command `glow` is available in that image, but see [below](#Trying-it-out-with-Docker) on how to invoke it.

 ## Warnings and Prerequisites